Behind Buxton, Twins top White Sox, snap skid | Sports-Games

 Byron Buxton returned from the injured list to go 2-for-4 with the game-winning RBI and also made a homer-saving catch as the Minnesota Twins rallied to snap their six-game losing streak with a 3-2 victory over the Chicago White Sox on Tuesday night in Minneapolis.
 Buxton, activated earlier Tuesday after recovering from left shoulder soreness, reached above the fence in left-center to rob Edwin Encarnacion of a home run in the sixth inning.
 An inning later, he drove in Nelson Cruz with a two-out single to break a 2-2 tie.

-Cruz finished went 3-for-3 with a double while Jorge Polanco and Eddie Rosario each added two hits for Minnesota.
+Cruz went 3-for-3 with a double while Jorge Polanco and Eddie Rosario each added two hits for Minnesota (21-16).
 Caleb Thielbar (1-0) picked up the win with a scoreless inning of relief.
 Matt Wisler struck out two of the three batters he faced in a perfect ninth for his first save since 2016 and the second of his career.

-Minnesota's Michael Pineda, making his first appearance since Sept.
+Minnesota's Michael Pineda, making his first appearance since last Sept.
 6 after serving a 60-game suspension for testing positive for a banned diuretic, produced a quality start.
 He allowed two runs on six hits and a walk over six innings while striking out four.
-Tim Anderson went 3-for-4 and scored a run, and Eloy Jimenez drove in two runs for Chicago, which lost for just the third time in the past 15 games.
+Tim Anderson went 3-for-4 and scored a run for Chicago (22-14), and Eloy Jimenez drove in two runs for Chicago, which lost for just the third time in the past 15 games.
 Jimmy Cordero (0-2) took the defeat.

 - READ MORE ON: